bharath-04-26/tesla_clone/README.md

 tesla webpage cloning project
-done using html amd css
+done using html and css